 The difficulty is that being outdoors almost requires one-to-one staffing, which is not possible.
 What can be done is to have an enclosed outdoor area that dementia residents can’t wander from which is filled with activities to engage them.

 An example is birding.
-Maybe a group of dementia residents take on the project of building bird houses for the area that will attract different types of birds.
+Maybe a group of dementia residents takes on the project of building bird houses for the area that will attract different types of birds.
 Another group will be in charge of painting the birdhouses.

 Install different types of bird feeders, including hummingbird feeders, and have residents keep them filled.
 The sugar water for the hummingbird feeder is a simple sugar and water mixture that a resident can help make.